SEP-Group-11/home-assistant.io/source/_integrations/google_tasks.markdown

 a device has low batteries.
 When you combine with a Home Assistant voice assistant, you can manage your Google Tasks by saying something like *Add clean out garage to personal task list*.

+The integration also shows the tasks with deadlines in the [Calendar](/integrations/calendar) view.

 ## Prerequisites

 You need to configure developer credentials to allow Home Assistant to access your Google Account.